 Anime and Manga

-- Case Closed: A serial arsonist turns out to be doing this, inspired directly by The ABC Murders.
+- Detective Conan: A serial arsonist turns out to be doing this, and Conan specifically cites The ABC Murders when explaining it.

-- Subverted in The Kindaichi Case Files: supposedly a serial killer has gotten loose and is killing everyone trapped in the Closed Circle, but Kindaichi figures out that they're all connected.
+- Played with in The Kindaichi Case Files: Supposedly a serial killer has gotten loose and is killing everyone trapped in the Closed Circle, but Kindaichi figures out that they're all connected.
 While the murderer is looking for one specific person, he doesn't know which person in the group it is and doesn't care that he's killing innocents in the process.

 - The serial killer targeting elderly couples in the "Blades" story arc from Batman: Legends of the Dark Knight #32-34.
 The killer is the heir of one particular couple.

 - In The Maze Agency story "The Return of Jack the Ripper?", an unrelated attack on one member of the Ripperologists gives a member the inspiration to kill their intended victim then try to kill the other members of the club to make it look like a an organised series of attacks (including the first, unrelated attack).

 - Variation: in Preacher, Herr Starr is given the task of murdering a man in an insane asylum in such a way that the authorities do not investigate his death too deeply.
 Being a pragmatic man, Starr simply blows up the entire asylum, so that investigators will have several hundred potential targets to sort through.
 Rather than a serial killing, it's a mass murder, but the intent is the same.